 All wide open trails from here folks!
 It's a sweet ride down Patterson One but it could be a little greasy in spots :) You get back down to Hansen Road and then the full length of the long and winding trail we appropriately named 'Rooted' awaits you.
 You'll find out why soon enough!
 This trail is a couple of km long but you'll be completely disorientated when you pop out on Karl Rd.
 From there it's all downhill to the finish!

-One aid station only on the mid course (see attached maps for placement).
+At 1.9km and 6.9km.
 BUT PLEASE make sure you are well hydrated before setting off on the course.
 It is sensible to be completely self sufficient.
 Please do not rely on this aid station.

 7.5 / 10